 - Trouble concentrating

-- Forgetting important things
+- A tendency to forget important things

 - Inability to get dressed properly

-- Lack of hygiene care
+- Lack of hygiene

 - Inability to manage money

-- Losing their train of thought
+- A tendency to lose one’s train of thought

 - Trouble finding the right words to use